 FIRE opponents point out its flaws

-In addition to the FIRE movement's occasional tendency to come across as tone-deaf and privileged, critics are also skeptical of the subculture's disparaging attitude toward work.
+In addition to the FIRE movement's tendency to come across as tone-deaf and privileged, critics are skeptical of the subculture's disparaging attitude toward work.

 Others point out that you're wasting your best years – and who's to say you won't die early, having postponed all your life's pleasures in vain?
-There are also plenty of things to poke fun at – see The New Yorker's tongue-in-cheek profile of Peter Adeney of Mr. Money Mustache as a parsimonious control freak, which drew a lot of ire from his FIRE followers.
-To be fair, when Adeney announced his divorce this year, he did so in a blog post bragging about how he only spent $265 in the process.
+There are also plenty of things to poke fun at: See The New Yorker's tongue-in-cheek profile of Peter Adeney of Mr. Money Mustache as a parsimonious control freak, which drew a lot of ire from his FIRE followers.
+To be fair, when Adeney announced his divorce in 2018, he did so in a blog post bragging about how he only spent $265 in the process.

-FIRE adherents explain themselves, however, by saying that they don't hate work; they just don't let it define their lives, preferring to focus on family, hobbies or other nonfinancial ambitions.
+FIRE adherents, however, say that they don't hate work; they just don't let it define their lives, preferring to focus on family, hobbies or other nonfinancial ambitions.